 Meet the person who will give you treatment.
 If more than one electrologist works there, will you always be seeing one person?
 If not, find out the credentials of others who may be working on you.
 Get all the answers you require from the person who will be performing the procedure if possible.
 At the very least, meet them in person.

 Check on pain relief: If you are concerned about pain or especially sensitive to it, ask them if they have pain relief available if you need it.
 If they try to tell you it’s painless, be very suspicious.

 Discuss costs: Usually, electrolysis costs are calculated by the minute.
 Many places offer 15-minute increments, and the longer the session, the less it is per minute.
 For instance, 15 minutes might cost $25, a half hour might cost $40, and an hour might be $60.
 Some places allow you to pay up front for a block of treatment time that you can use as needed.
 These blocks can offer additional savings.

 - How often you’ll need to come in

 - About how long each treatment will take (subsequent treatments may require less time)

 - Roughly how many treatments in total you might need before you won’t need to come in any more.
 They will probably give you a range, since it’s hard to predict.

+Ask about office policies.
 You should also find out: